 This qualification will give learners a range of specialist knowledge and transferable skills in the field context of applied IT, providing them with the opportunity to progress to a related HE course, enter an apprenticeship or move directly into employment.

-Students may go on and study relevant IT degrees such as: Computing and IT, Computing Science, Software Development, Software Engineering, ICT and Computer Networks, Business Information Systems or Digital Media.
+Students may go on and study relevant IT Higher Education Programmes such as: Computing and IT, Computing Science, Software Development, Software Engineering, ICT and Computer Networks, Business Information Systems or Digital Media.

 Past students have progressed into a variety of career paths, from system developers, web designers, IT support, to teachers and digital marketers.
 An IT qualification will prove valuable regardless of your chosen career path.